laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Basic Usage
 ===========

-In the Conda environment where idtracker.ai is installed, running the command
+In the Conda environment where idtracker.ai is installed, run the command

 .. code:: bash

     idtrackerai

-will execute the segmentation app, an app designed to help you define the correct input parameters for your video (more information about the :ref:`segmentation app`).
+to execute the segmentation app, an app designed to help you define the correct input parameters for your videos (more information about the :ref:`segmentation app`).
 From there, you can directly run idtracker.ai or save the specified parameters in a *.toml* file like this one

 .. _segmentation parameter file:
 .. code-block:: toml